ak7991/ims_app/README.md

 # Django React App - PMS

-This is a Project Management System WebApp created using:
+This is a Incident Management System WebApp created using:
 - Django REST Framework as backend
 - React as frontend